BoshraJaber/reading-notes102/read6.md

 # Introducing CSS

-CSS is combined of rules that help you with controling how the content of an element should appear.
+CSS consists of rules that help you with controling how the content of an element should appear.
 ### First: Understanding CSS: Thinking Inside the Box
 The key to understanding how CSS works is to imagine that there is an invisible **box** around every **HTML element**.
 This will help us see the page that we want to create inside of our head before starting to write the code!